-All personnel acting in the role of PiC or pilot/ operator of any UAS for the purpose of commercial work (on behalf of the company) must have the following qualifications and permissions:
+All personnel acting in the role of Remote Pilot of any UAS for the purpose of commercial work (on behalf of the company) must have the following qualifications and permissions:

 - a.
 Successfully attended an UAS Training Course delivered by a UK CAA accredited Full NQE. - b.
 Have been granted Permission for Commercial Operations (PfCO) by the UK CAA for the weight category concerned. - c.
-Maintain a working knowledge of CAP722, CAP393, Articles 94 and 95.
+Maintain a working knowledge of the document set at Ref A-E.